whgiles/program_evaluation/7_assignment/README.md

 #### Mathematical testing:

-The Instrument Variable does not pass the Exclusion
+The Instrument Variable does not pass the Exclusion, although the difference is small.

 ``` r
 equation.1 <- lm(wage ~ education, data = wages)